Rearranged Stochastic Heat Equation: Limiting Dynamics: Characterisation and Well-posedness

 When $(n_t)_{t \geq 0}$ is understood as a realisation of $(\eta_t)_{t \geq 0}$, the term $\| n_T \|_{2,-2}$ becomes $\| \eta_T \|_{2,-2}$ and can be upper bounded as in \eqref{eq:integral:RS:bound:0:++}. \end{definition}

-\begin{remark} The following three remarks are in order: \begin{enumerate} \item In Definition \ref{def:integral:RS}, not only is the convergence uniform in time $t$ in a fixed segment $[0,T]$, for some $T>0$, but it is also uniform with respect to the integrand $(z_t)_{0 \leq t \leq T}$ when the latter is required to satisfy $\sup_{t \in [0,T]} \| z_t \|_2 \leq A$ for some given $A>0$.
-This is a direct consequence of the form of the rate of convergence given by \eqref{eq:integral:RS:bound:0}. \item Moreover, it is straightforward to observe that both Lemma \ref{lem:integral:RS:bound:0} and Definition \ref{def:integral:RS} extend to the case when $(z_t)_{t \geq 0}$ is a piecewise constant path with values in $L^2_{\rm sym}({\mathbb S})$ (i.e., there exists an increasing locally-finite sequence of time indices $(t_k)_{k \geq 0}$, with $t_0=0$, such that $t \in [t_k,t_{k+1}) \mapsto z_t$ is constant for each $k \geq 0$). \item Definition \ref{def:integral:RS} could be in fact seen as a particular case of a more general definition of a Riemann-Stieltjes integral for functions with values in a Banach space.
-Implicitly, in our definition, the integrand is regarded as a path taking values in a space of `very regular functions' and the integrator as a path with values in a space of distributions acting on those very regular functions.
-By specifying the underlying functional spaces, we could recast our construction within the larger framework studied for instance in \cite{schwabik}.
-Actually, we prefer to provide a tailor-made analysis of the integral and not to make use of such general results, for the following two reasons.
-First, it makes the reading much easier.
-Second, the Banach spaces we deal with here are standard Hilbert spaces in functional analysis, and this allows us to provide an elementary approach to the integral. \end{enumerate} \end{remark}
+\begin{remark} The following {two} remarks are in order: \begin{enumerate} \item In Definition \ref{def:integral:RS}, not only is the convergence uniform in time in a fixed segment $[0,T]$, for some $T>0$, but it is also uniform with respect to $(z_t)_{0 \leq t \leq T}$ when the latter is required to satisfy $\sup_{t \in [0,T]} \| z_t \|_2 \leq A$ for some given $A>0$.
+This is a direct consequence of the form of the rate of convergence given by \eqref{eq:integral:RS:bound:0}. \item { Lemma \ref{lem:integral:RS:bound:0} and Definition \ref{def:integral:RS} extend to the case when $(z_t)_{t \geq 0}$ is piecewise constant (i.e., there exists an increasing locally-finite sequence of time indices $(t_k)_{k \geq 0}$, with $t_0=0$, such that $t \in [t_k,t_{k+1}) \mapsto z_t \in L^2_{\rm sym}({\mathbb S})$ is constant for each $k \geq 0$)}. \end{enumerate} \end{remark}

 The following lemma explains the interest of the second remark right above.